 - -s ['Soft' reset: Only clears your namespace, leaving history intact.]
 References to objects may be kept.
-By default (without this option), we do a 'hard' reset, giving you a new session and removing all references to objects from the current session. - in : reset input history out : reset output history dhist : reset directory history array : reset only variables that are NumPy arrays reset_selective : invoked as %reset_selective
+By default (without this option), we do a 'hard' reset, giving you a new session and removing all references to objects from the current session. - -aggressive: Try to aggressively remove modules from sys.modules ; this may allow you to reimport Python modules that have been updated and pick up changes, but can have unattended consequences.

+in : reset input history

+out : reset output history

+dhist : reset directory history

+array : reset only variables that are NumPy arrays